MSITM

 The goal of this course is to give you hands on experience using design tools and methods to understand user needs, frame business opportunities, and design solutions.
 The course will examine design from both organizational and technical perspectives.
 You will be given an actual design challenge and, over the course of the semester, guided through an iterative design process, which takes you from opportunity identification through solution definition.
 You will learn to conduct research with end users, synthesize data, prototype solution ideas, and communicate compelling stories.
 Design challenges will be focused on emerging information technologies, including IoT, cognitive computing, AI, cloud, mobile, and 3D/4D printing.

-Advanced Programming & App Development
+Advanced Programming and App Development

 3 credits | core course